Mikejo5000/vsts-docs-pr/docs/pipelines/targets/azure-sqldb.md

 When you set up a release pipeline, choose **Start with an Empty process**, link the artifacts from build, and then use the following tasks:

-- First, use a [Azure Powershell](../tasks/deploy/azure-powershell.md) task to add a firewall rule in Azure to allow VSTS agent to connect to Azure SQL Database.
+- First, use an [Azure Powershell](../tasks/deploy/azure-powershell.md) task to add a firewall rule in Azure to allow the VSTS agent to connect to Azure SQL Database.
 The script requires one argument - the name of the SQL server you created.
-- Second, use a [Command line](../tasks/utility/command-line.md) task to run the SQL script using **SQLCMD** tool.
-The argument to this tool is `-S {database-server-name}.database.windows.net -U {username}@{database-server-name} -P {password} -d {database-name} -i {SQL file}`.
-For example, when the SQL script is coming from an artifact source, **{SQL file}** will be of the form: `$(System.DefaultWorkingDirectory)/contoso-repo/DatabaseExample.sql`.
+- Second, use a [Command line](../tasks/utility/command-line.md) task to run the SQL script using the **SQLCMD** tool.
+The arguments to this tool are `-S {database-server-name}.database.windows.net -U {username}@{database-server-name} -P {password} -d {database-name} -i {SQL file}` For example, when the SQL script is coming from an artifact source, **{SQL file}** will be of the form: `$(System.DefaultWorkingDirectory)/contoso-repo/DatabaseExample.sql`.
 - Third, use another [Azure Powershell](../tasks/deploy/azure-powershell.md) task to remove the firewall rule in Azure.

 # [YAML](#tab/yaml)